When and how did you realise that this is what you want to do?

 Please share some of the highpoints of your journey?

-What in your view do women have that makes them what they are?
+Celebrating Women’s Month, what in your view do women have that makes them what they are?

-What is your fitness mantra?
+What’s your fitness and wellness mantra?

 What does family mean to you?

 It’s the reason for my existence.
 The reason for me working.
 My mum, my aunt, my nephews are the reason I am and this is what I want to be.
 I believe that no one can be truly happy being away from their family.
 They’re my world and the wind beneath my wings.